GCSEBiology

 View mark scheme hint

-Include the location, reactants, products, and stages of photosynthesis.
+Include the overall equation, the role of chlorophyll, and the two stages of photosynthesis.

 Explain how light intensity affects the rate of photosynthesis.
 [4 marks]